 Do you prefer sweet and tangy to cheesy and savory?

 If so, Hawaiian wings may be more your style.
 They feature plenty of bright, citrusy flavors but aren’t overly sweet.

 They have a fruity, slightly Asian flavor that’s impossible not to love.

 Give them a try if orange chicken is your ideal Chinese takeout item.
 Their flavor profiles are very similar.

 3. Lemon Pepper

-Lemon pepper is another classic combination that always tastes great on chicken.
+Lemon pepper wings is another classic flavor.

 Like the garlic parmesan wings, these are coated in a dry rub instead of a sauce.